fCOI: Frequently Asked Questions

 Do I have to disclose reimbursed or sponsored travel?

-Lehigh only requires disclosure of reimbursed or sponsored travel for Project Personnel on PHS agency sponsored awards.
+Lehigh only requires disclosure of reimbursed or sponsored travel for Investigators on PHS agency sponsored awards.

 This requirement excludes any travel that is reimbursed or sponsored by Lehigh University; a U.S. federal, state, or local government agency; a U.S. non-profit institution of higher education as defined at 20 U.S.C.
 1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education in the U.S.